functionguyy/technical_art/C_tutorials/c_variables.md

 # A COMPLETE INTRODUCTION TO VARIABLES IN C
-In a C program, whatever its size, consists of functions and variables.
+A C program, whatever its size, consists of functions and variables.
 A function contains statements that specify the computing operations to be done, and variables store values used during the computation.